SuffolkLITLab/FormFyxer/README.md

 This function will take a list of snake_case field names and group them by semantic similarity.
 #### Parameters:
 * **files : list** A list of snake_case field names.
-* **damping : float** A number betwen 0.5 and 1 controlling how similar members of a group need to be.
+* **damping : float** A number between 0.5 and 1 controlling how similar members of a group need to be.
 #### Returns:
 An object grouping together similar field names.
 #### Example: